Thinking about becoming a fitness instructor but need some convincing?

 I’ve worked in offices, call centers, and even as a shrubbery assistant in a garden center, and I can tell you, fitness instruction was the least stressful of all of these (people can get surprisingly aggressive over plants).

 Once you have learned what you need in your courses and got your qualifications, that’s pretty much as hard as this job gets.

 You’ll go in each day and know pretty much exactly what you have to do.
 Now that might sound boring to some people (I personally loved it because I have OCD and love organization), but there will always be people asking you questions about fitness that will make you think and learn new things, so it’s not boring at all.

-You will have great nights out, have a bunch of fun, and I can count on one hand the number of days that I would consider “stressful”.
+You will have great nights out, and have a bunch of fun, and I can count on one hand the number of days that I would consider “stressful”.